Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Introduction

-Asymmetric critical current was observed as early as 1967, in wide, high current Josephson junctions made of tin films.\cite{PhysRev.164.544} Schemes have also existed for producing a non-reciprocal supercurrent using arrays of Josephson junctions, long Josephson junctions, and intentionally designed fluxonic diodes.\cite{PhysRevE.61.2257,Falo2002,403209,PhysRevLett.87.077002} There are also now examples of asymmetric critical currents in systems without explicitly broken time-reversal symmetry, such as strained heterostructures and electrically polarized materials.\cite{doi:10.1126/sciadv.ado1502,PhysRevX.12.041013} More recently though, the superconducting diode effect has been observed in materials where the nonreciprocity arises from intrinsic material properties, rather than as a consequence of circuit design.
+Asymmetric critical current was observed as early as 1967, in wide, high-current Josephson junctions made of tin films.\cite{PhysRev.164.544} Schemes have also existed for producing a nonreciprocal supercurrent using arrays of Josephson junctions, long Josephson junctions, and intentionally designed fluxonic diodes.\cite{PhysRevE.61.2257,Falo2002,403209,PhysRevLett.87.077002} There are also now examples of asymmetric critical currents in systems without explicitly broken time-reversal symmetry, such as strained heterostructures and electrically polarized materials.\cite{doi:10.1126/sciadv.ado1502,PhysRevX.12.041013} More recently though, the superconducting diode effect has been observed in materials where the nonreciprocity arises from intrinsic material properties, rather than as a consequence of circuit design.

-In superconductor/ferromagnet bilayers the diode effect has been attributed to asymmetric vortex dynamics arising from the stray field of the ferromagnetic layer.\cite{Gutfreund2023-ht} The Josephson diode effect under zero-field has been reported in non-centrosymmetric NbSe\sub{2}/Nb\sub{3}Br\sub{8}/NbSe\sub{2} Josephson junctions and also in inversion-symmetric twisted tri-layer graphene.\cite{Wu2022,Lin-2022} In the former case the diode effect is attributed to polarization of the junction inducing asymmetric Josephson tunneling, while in the latter case the diode effect is suspected to come from a spin polarization or polarization of the valley occupations.
-The diode effect has also been observed in atomic Josephson junctions with a magnetic impurity, where it is attributed to dissipation caused by quasiparticle currents that have a particle-hole asymmetry.\cite{Trahms2023} To date there is no universal explanation for the superconducting diode effect in all systems, as the exact mechanism can be system specific.
+In superconductor/ferromagnet bilayers the diode effect has been attributed to asymmetric vortex dynamics arising from the stray field of the ferromagnetic layer.\cite{Gutfreund2023-ht} The Josephson diode effect at zero field has been reported in non-centrosymmetric NbSe\sub{2}/Nb\sub{3}Br\sub{8}/NbSe\sub{2} Josephson junctions, in inversion-symmetric twisted tri-layer graphene and in multi-terminal graphene junctions.\cite{Wu2022,Lin-2022,PhysRevApplied.21.034011} In the former case the diode effect is attributed to polarization of the junction inducing asymmetric Josephson tunneling, while in the latter case the diode effect is suspected to come from a spin polarization or polarization of the valley occupations.
+Related field-free (and field-resilient) Josephson diodes have also been demonstrated in multiferroic Josephson junctions,\cite{Yang2025FieldResilient} and a Josephson diode based on a single conical magnet has been theoretically proposed.\cite{KamraFu2024Conical} The diode effect has also been observed in atomic Josephson junctions with a magnetic impurity, where it is attributed to dissipation caused by quasiparticle currents that have a particle-hole asymmetry.\cite{Trahms2023} To date there is no universal explanation for the superconducting diode effect in all systems, as the exact mechanism can be system specific.